Zeng Jian: Career

-2022

 Zeng took part in the 2022 Commonwealth Games held in Birmingham.
 She won two golds in the women's team and doubles events.
 In the singles event, she was leading 3 sets and eventually losing to compatriot Feng Tianwei 3-4 in all-Singapore final to claim the silver.
-She partnered Feng Tianwei to defeat the Australian duo Jee Minhyung and Jian Fang Lay 3-0 in the finals.
+She partnered Feng to defeat the Australian duo Jee Minhyung and Jian Fang Lay 3-0 in the finals.

 At the 2022 World Team Table Tennis Championships at Chengdu, she led the team of Zhou Jingyi, Wong Xinru, Goi Rui Xuan and Zhang Wanling to top Group 4 by defeating Iran, Luxembourg & South Korea.
 The team qualifies to the knock-out rounds and won Czech Republic 3-1 in the Round of 16 to progress to the Quarter-Final to face 7th seed, Chinese Taipei.
 Zeng secured two points by defeating world no. 35 Cheng I-ching and world no. 22 Chen Szu-yu but was not enough for the win as the team fell to Chinese Taipei 2-3.
 Throughout this tournament, she notched an impressive streak of eight wins in seven days.